 Refer to RFC 2616, section 10, http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html, for more information about redirection on HTTP.

-The redirect HTTP to HTTPS option affects incoming AS2 requests through HTTP.
+The redirect option also affects incoming AS2 requests through HTTP.
 If the connecting AS2 client does not allow redirection to a different port, the connection will fail.

 To redirect HTTP to HTTPS

-In the left pane, click the Site you want to configure.
+On the Server tab, click the Site you want to configure.

 In the right pane, click the Connections tab.